-The Maximum Number of Fragmented MSDUs subfield indicates the maximum number of fragmented MSDUs that can be concurrently received by a STA.
-The maximum number of fragmented MSDUs, Nmax, defined by this field is Nmax = 2^(Maximum Number Of F-MPDUs), except for a value of the Maximum Number of Fragmented MSDUs equal to 7 which indicates that there is no restriction.
+The Maximum Number of Fragmented MSDUs subfield indicates the maximum number of MSDUs that have been fragmented that can be concurrently transmitted but not completely acknowledged to this STA including all MSDUs from all TIDs.
+The maximum number of fragmented MSDUs, Nmax, defined by this field is Nmax = 2^(Maximum Number of Fragmented MSDUs), except for a value of the Maximum Number of Fragmented MSDUs equal to 7 which indicates that there is no restriction.

 The Minimum Fragment Size field indicates the minimum payload size for the first fragment of an MSDU that is supported by a STA.
 The encoding of this field is described in Table 9-ax14 (Minimum Fragment Size field encoding).